MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: MyoInteract: A GPU-accelerated Interaction Simulation Framework

 \section{MyoInteract: A GPU-accelerated Interaction Simulation Framework}

-In this section, we describe how the design principles outlined in Section~\ref{sec:design_rationale} are realised in \textit{MyoInteract}, a GPU-accelerated framework for biomechanical user simulation.
-Our design choices prioritise speed, composability, and observability.
+In this section, we describe how the design principles outlined in Section~\ref{sec:design_rationale} are realized in \textit{MyoInteract}, a GPU-accelerated framework for biomechanical user simulation.
+Our design choices prioritize speed, composability, and observability.